mercedes-benz/score/docs/features/ai-platform/index.rst

 vendor-agnostic abstraction layer for AI backends such as TensorRT or QNN.
 For non-safety-critical applications, a standardized inference backend—such as ONNX Runtime—should be supported, despite its current lack of compatibility with QNX.
-Additionally, Generative AI (GenAI) related components shall be provided for Linux based systems.
+Generative AI (GenAI) workloads are a core part of the platform scope on Linux, enabling on-device LLM inference for intelligent in-vehicle interactions.

 The document proposes extending S-CORE components (e.g., FEO, Communication, Error Handling) to support AI models natively, avoiding duplicate logic across software domains.